dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 tags: [spatial]
 ---

+In this blog I will explore some geospatial analysis and visualization using the Flickr Data found in the Creative Commons 100M Images/Video.

 Introducing Yahoo Flickr Creative Commons 100M Images/Video Data
 ----------------------------------------------------------------

 -   100 Million media objects (picture and Video)
 -   Contains objects from 2004 (Flickr inception) through 2014